weblicht/curb/README.md

 needed to manage their state via Redux.
 Every grouping thus consists of a directory under `src/components` with at least these files:

-  - `README.md`: documentation specific to the component
+  - `README.md`: documentation specific to the component(s)
-  - `component.jsx`: the definition of the component (or components)
+  - `component.jsx`: the definition of the component(s)

 If the component has local state managed by Redux, the following files will also be present:

   - `actions.js`: Redux actions for the component(s)
   - `reducers.js`: Redux reducers for managing the component's state
-  - `selectors.js`: Redux selectors which map the Redux state
+  - `selectors.js`: Redux selectors which map the Redux state to the component's props

+In some cases (notably `DataContainer` and `APIWrapper`), the component is a higher-order component.
+In that case, the directory structure follows the same pattern, but the associated actions, reducers, and selectors are also higher order.
+For example, in APIWrapper's `actions.js`, instead of direct definitions of action creators, there is a `makeApiActions` function that *returns* action creators.

 In addition, there are several other files that contain code shared across the library:
   - [errors.js](./src/): assorted error classes and